Mitochondrial Electron Transport Chain

 The overall reaction can be represented as: 2 QH2 + Q + 2H+("in") + 2 cyt cIII ==> 2 Q + 4H+("out") + QH2 + 2 cyt cII

-This is a structure of the entire cytochrome bc1 complex, which consists of a dimer of two identical sets of proteins.
+The complete cytochrome bc1 complex consists of a dimer of two identical sets of proteins.
 Each half is made up of eleven protein subunits and contains the full set of four metal centres.

 In this close up of one half of the complex, two molecules of ubiquinone are seen to either side of the two b hemes, representing one half of the bifurcated electron transfer chain: from Qo (above), through b562 and b566, to Qi, below.
 Each iron ion is octahedral, with two axial hisN groups.